Biology, B.S.

 Department Recommendations

-Chemistry 3510 (or both 3511 and 3512) and 3520 or (both 3521 and 3522) and Physics 1100 and 2100 are required for some professional programs and are strongly recommended for prospective graduate students in biology.
-Students who anticipate majoring in biology must see a departmental adviser before the end of the sophomore year in order to plan their programs.
+Students who anticipate majoring in biology must see a departmental adviser before the end of the sophomore year in order to plan their program.

 Student Learning Outcomes